 In 2009, Nizhoni Institute of Midwifery became one of nine nationally accredited direct-entry midwifery programs in the United States.
 We are the only program accredited by the Bureau of Private and Postsecondary Education and legally operating in the state of California.
-In 2014, Nizhoni also received approval by the Veterans Administration for funding education of students with VA benefits, and has just been approved to issue I-20 Student Exchange Visitors Program for students coming from outside the US.
+In 2014, Nizhoni also received approval by the Veterans Administration for funding education of students with VA benefits, and is awaiting approval of our application to issue I-20 Student Exchange Visitors Program for students coming from outside the US.
 These strides have motivated our organization to expand where there is a great need of educated and well-trained midwives.

 Gerri Ryan, co-founder of the corporation and outgoing Executive Director, has been a practicing midwife since 2003 and doula since 1995.
 She retired in August 2017 in order to return to full-time midwifery practice.
 She remains involved with the Nizhoni Institute as a faculty member and registered preceptor.